rigetti/forest-benchmarking/docs/tomography.rst

 ==========

-Tomography involves making many projective measurements of a quantum state or process and using them to reconstruct the initial full state or process.
+Tomography involves making many projective measurements of a quantum state or process and using them to reconstruct the initial-state or process.

 Running State Tomography
 ------------------------